-Steven Austermiller joined the Rule of Law Collaborative in June 2016 as the Senior International Development Expert and Program Officer.
+Steven Austermiller is the Deputy Executive Director for the Rule of Law Collaborative (ROLC), where he joined in June 2016.
 He has worked on rule of law programs throughout the world, advising officials in six countries on legal and judicial reform and managing various international development programs.
 He has served as trainer and expert advisor on programs involving commercial law, human rights, ethics, international law, institutional capacity building, professional skills, legal education, and other matters.
-Austermiller has trained government officials, civil society leaders, judges, lawyers, and academics.
+He has trained government officials, civil society leaders, judges, lawyers, and academics.
 He published the first legal textbook on Alternative Dispute Resolution in Cambodia and later in Georgia and the first annotated criminal procedure code book in Cambodia.
 He has also published in law journals such as the Yale Journal of Human Rights and Development Law and the Arizona Journal of International and Comparative Law.

-Prior to his sixteen years of work in the field, Mr. Austermiller practiced commercial litigation for eight years at Pedersen & Houpt in Chicago, becoming a partner in 2000.
-He has a B.A. in Political Science from Northwestern University and a J.D. from Northwestern University School of Law where he served as Coordinating Note & Comment Editor for the Journal of International Law and Business.
+Prior to his sixteen years of work in the field, he practiced commercial litigation for eight years at Pedersen & Houpt in Chicago, becoming a partner in 2000.
+He has a J.D. from Northwestern University School of Law, where he served as Coordinating Note & Comment Editor for the Journal of International Law and Business.
+He also has a B.A. in Political Science from Northwestern University.
 He is currently Vice-Chair of the International Client Counseling Competition.